XronosSchedulingLtd/scheduleruserdocs/overview.rst

 Xronos Scheduler is a scheduling program designed primarily for use in schools, but potentially of use elsewhere.

+Think of it as being much
+like any other calendar program, but with structure added.
+Instead of having lots of separate calendars it stores just one calendar - and keeps track of who and what is involved in each event.
+You can then view any part of the calendar depending on what resources involves.

-Its objective is to provide all the information which staff and pupils need about what's happening in the school and when *all in one place* and with the information already tailored to suit each individual user.
+The objective is to provide all the information which staff and pupils need about what's happening in the school and when *all in one place* and with the information already tailored to suit each individual user.
 Usually all this information already exists within the school, but it's